Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 Populate the epic with:
 * examples and scenarios
 * existing documentation
-* screen shots of AS-IS
+* screen shots of the AS-IS process

 ### Clear need
 Populate the epic with: